53616D616E746861/ai-agent-care-package/semantic_state_clusters_instructions.md

 This means:

-- your system triggers state encoding before context is reduced
+- your system triggers a reminder prior to compaction that you must write down your current state
-- clusters are refreshed automatically
+- record both the prose and the semantic clusters
-- no decision is required at the moment of compaction
+- ensure this is injected back into context after compaction

 ---